Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 3. Wupatki National Monument

-The northern region hasn’t been one of the best-kept secrets of Arizona forever.
+The northern region hasn’t been one of the best-kept secrets of Arizona all the time.
 Nearly 900 years ago, the area thrived.
 It supported the ancient Pueblo peoples for nearly a century.

-Yet when the climate changed, the ancient tribes started leaving their thriving cultural and trading center.
-Today, Wupatki National Monument is the epitome of Arizona that went backward from a host of the popular towns to an area packed with the hidden, almost forgotten gems.
+When the climate changed, the ancient tribes started leaving their thriving cultural and trading center.
+Today, Wupatki National Monument is the epitome of Arizona that went backward from a host of the popular towns to an area packed with hidden, almost forgotten gems.

-The once fertile soil that attracted the first permanent residents doesn’t produce anything but weeds.
+The once fertile soil that attracted its first permanent residents doesn’t produce anything but weeds today.
 And even these are scarce.
 On the other hand, abundant secret ancient ruins still remind of the heyday of Northern Arizona.

-The survived remains of the old dwellings stop the visitors in their tracks in different parts of the monument.
-The most prominent ancient hidden gems in this region of Arizona can be found along the Wupatki Pueblo Trail, Wukoki Pueblo Trail, and the Citadel Pueblo.
+The surviving remains of the old dwellings stop visitors in their tracks in different parts of the monument.
+The most prominent ancient hidden gems in this region of Arizona can be found along the Wupatki Pueblo Trail, Wukoki Pueblo Trail, and the Citadel Pueblo

 Visiting Wupatki National Monument, Hidden Gems in Arizona - Roads and Destinations.